-- 7.1 Pupils will tell their teacher or neatest staff member, or fellow pupils, when they are not feeling well or have been injured.
+- 7.1 Pupils will inform their teacher or nearest staff member, or fellow pupils, when they are not feeling well or have been injured.
 They will let a member of staff know if another pupil has been hurt or is feeling unwell. - 7.2 All accidents are recorded immediately after the accident, including the presence of any witnesses and details of any injury or damage.
-Records are stored confidentially in Medical Tracker (Accident reporting software tool).
-The recording of an accident is carried out in confidence at all times by the person administering first aid. - 7.3 Any treatment of first aid is recorded by the person who administered first aid.
-We will record the date, time and place with the name of the class, of the injured or ill person.
-Details of the injury or what first aid was administered, along with what happened afterwards is always recorded. - 7.4 The First Aid Co-ordinator is responsible for the maintenance of accurate and appropriate accident records, including the evaluation of accidents, and regular reporting to the H&S committee for monitoring purposes. - 7.5 We adopt the definition of Ofsted with regard to serious injuries as follows:- - broken bones or a fracture - loss of consciousness - pain that is not relieved by simple pain killers; - acute confused state; - persistent, severe chest pain or breathing difficulties; - amputation: - dislocation of any major joint including the shoulder, hip, knee, elbow or spine; - loss of sight (temporary or permanent); - chemical or hot metal burn to the eye or any penetrating injury to the eye; - injury resulting from an electric shock or electrical burn leading to unconsciousness, or requiring resuscitation or admittance to hospital for more than 24 hours; - any other injury leading to hypothermia, heat-induced illness or unconsciousness; or requiring resuscitation; or requiring admittance to hospital for more than 24 hours;
+Records are stored confidentially in Medical Tracker.
+The recording of an accident is carried out in confidence at all times by the person administering first aid. - 7.3 Any first aid treatment is recorded by the person who administered first aid.
+We will record the date, time and the environment in which the accident or injury occured.
+Details of the injury and what first aid was administered, along with what happened afterwards is always recorded. - 7.4 The First Aid Co-ordinator is responsible for the maintenance of accurate and appropriate accident records, including the evaluation of accidents, and regular reporting to the H&S committee for monitoring purposes. - 7.5 We adopt the definition of Ofsted with regard to serious injuries as follows:- - broken bones or a fracture - loss of consciousness - pain that is not relieved by simple pain killers; - acute confused state; - persistent, severe chest pain or breathing difficulties; - amputation; - dislocation of any major joint including the shoulder, hip, knee, elbow or spine; - loss of sight (temporary or permanent); - chemical or hot metal burn to the eye or any penetrating injury to the eye; - injury resulting from an electric shock or electrical burn leading to unconsciousness, or requiring resuscitation or admittance to hospital for more than 24 hours; - any other injury leading to hypothermia, heat-induced illness or unconsciousness; or requiring resuscitation; or requiring admittance to hospital for more than 24 hours;

 - unconsciousness caused by asphyxia or exposure to harmful substance or biological agent;

 - medical treatment, or loss of consciousness arising from absorption of any substance by inhalation, ingestion or through the skin; and

 - medical treatment where there is reason to believe that this resulted from exposure to a biological agent, or its toxins, or infected material.

 - 7.6 We adopt the definition from Ofsted for minor injuries, of which we always keep a record, as follows:

 - sprains, strains and bruising;

 - cuts and grazes;

 - wound infections;

 - minor burns and scalds;

 - minor head injuries;

 - insect and animal bites;

 - minor eye injuries; and

 - minor injuries to the back, shoulder and chest.

+- 7.7 We follow the guidelines on the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR, 2013) for the reporting of serious and dangerous accidents and incidents in school.
+These include work-related and reportable injuries to visitors as well as certain accidents, diseases and dangerous occurrence arising out of or in connection with work.
+Where accidents result in the incapacitation of a worker for more than seven days, a RIDDOR report is required, including three days for recording purposes.